Francisco Álvarez-Cascos: President of Asturias

 In 2009, a sector of the party began to ask him to become PP's candidate for President of Asturias, organizing meetings and a campaign for his nomination.
 The regional party leadership led by Gabino de Lorenzo rejected him as a candidate and insulted him since he wanted to fire many of the people in charge in the party for decades losing election after election.
 The national leader Mariano Rajoy declined to support him against the attacks within his party, so he resigned from the party.
 In May 2011 he managed in just five months to create a new party Asturian Forum, which obtained a plurality of 16 out of the 45 seats in the Asturian autonomous parliament.
 He was inaugurated as President of Asturias.

 After six months of minority government and the PP and PSOE (which together had an absolute majority of seats) declining every bill, his regional budget for 2012 was rejected.
 This blocked situation forced him to resign on 30 January 2012 and call for new elections to be held on 25 March.
 Asturian Forum lost 4 seats, ending up second behind the Socialist Party.

 Bárcenas affair

-As part of the Bárcenas affair, it was revealed that Francisco Álvarez Cascos received 421,693 euros of cash from the Popular Party between 1990 and 2004.
+As part of the Bárcenas affair, it was revealed that Francisco Álvarez Cascos had received 421,693 euros from the People's Party from 1990 to 2004.